Wide receiver Jalen Brooks pulls off a one-handed catch over Georgia’s Kamari Lassiter for a 36 yard gain. Photos courtesy of SEC Media Portal.

 The Beamer era at South Carolina is in full swing following a summer of excitement and hope for Gamecock football fans.
 The team currently holds a 2-2 record, dropping their first two SEC games.

-USC Head Coach Shane Beamer has embraced the city of Columbia and the Gamecocks from the moment he was hired saying “it was an absolute dream come true,” to be South Carolina’s head coach during his introductory press conference.
+USC Head Coach Shane Beamer embraced the city of Columbia and the Gamecocks from the moment he was hired, saying, “It was an absolute dream come true,” to be South Carolina’s head coach.

 His enthusiasm for the job has won over the Gamecock fan base; however results must be shown on the field to keep that support.